Overview of Data Catalog

 - Create and manage a common enterprise vocabulary with a business glossary.
 Build a hierarchy of categories, subcategories, and terms with detailed rich text descriptions.

-- Enrich the harvested technical metadata with annotations by linking data entities and attributes to the business terms or adding free-form tags.
+- Enrich the harvested technical metadata with annotations by linking data entities and attributes to the business terms, user-defined properties, or adding free-form tags.

 - Find the information you need by exploring the data assets, browsing the data catalog, or using the quick search bar.